Improving upper and lower bounds of the number of games born by day 4: and its stratification

 \section{$\mathbb{G}_3$ and its stratification}

 Tables \ref{tablea1}, \ref{tablea2}, and \ref{tablea3} shows every element in $\mathbb{G}_3$ and its stratification.
 As $U_{24}, \ldots, U_{45}$ can be constructed by using upper and lower symmetry, we omit them.
-The $i$-th element from the left in each row belongs $T_i$ in the chain divition we used.
+The $i$-th element from the left in each row belongs $T_i$ in the chain division we used.
+An Excel file integrating these tables is available at: https://sites.google.com/site/kokisuetsugu2/games-born-by-day-3